hacs/documentation/source/docs/help/issues.md

 # Flagging a repository for removal

-This should **only** be used, when there is grounds for removing (blacklisting) a repository in HACS.
+This should **only** be used when there are grounds for removing (blacklisting) a repository in HACS.

 _If you don't like a repository, have issues with it, or it's not working, you should report that to the repository owner, not to HACS._